HarshitDawar55/MachineLearning-Spark-Scala/README.md

 :sparkles::fireworks::tada: Important points about this Repository!!!!! :tada::fireworks::sparkles:

-This Repository contains Machine Learning projects in Apache Spark using Native Supported Language Scala!
+####This Repository contains multiple well-defined Machine Learning projects in Apache Spark using Native Supported Language Scala!
+#### Code is present in the form of Scala Worksheets in this Repository!

 # Brief about Scala & why to choose Scala!
 * It is the most rapidly growing programming language.